Amazon’s world is already enough without MGM

-Amazon.com’s (AMZN.O) talks to acquire MGM Holdings deserve a critical review.
+WASHINGTON (Reuters Breakingviews) - Amazon.com’s talks to acquire MGM Holdings deserve a critical review.
 The $1.7 trillion e-commerce giant already has huge clout in what consumers buy.
 Buying the studio that owns James Bond and Rocky would make it a bigger force in what they watch too.
 For U.S. competition watchdogs, Amazon’s creep into every facet of its customers’ lives is an invitation to yell “cut.”

 But widening the lens reveals reasons for concern.
 Amazon’s scale and resources, arguably fattened further by state-enforced pandemic lockdowns, would make it an immediate force.
 It has $42 billion in cash in its coffers; Comcast has $15 billion.
 Jeff Bezos’s company spent $11 billion in 2020 on content for its streaming video and music services, a more than 40% jump from 2019.